 Once you’ve taken the decision to start your own family, you must have wondered how long it would take to get pregnant.
-One of the biggest factors which has a direct impact on the fertility of any person is AGE.
-As aging lowers down the chances of conceiving in women, similarly it lowers the fertility in males as their sperm quality declines.
+One of the biggest factors which have a direct impact on the fertility of any person is AGE.
+As ageing lowers the chances of conceiving in women, similarly it lowers the fertility in males as their sperm quality declines.

-Spend not more than 5 minutes to know more on how age can impact fertility in both females and males.
+Spend not more than 5 minutes to know more about how age can impact fertility in both females and males.

 Impact of Age on Female Fertility

-Early to mid 20s is the peak fertility period for a woman.
+The early to mid-20s is the peak fertility period for a woman.
 As she reaches her 30s, her fertility starts to decline, and this decline picks up speed after 35.
-By the age of 40, the chances of conception for a woman narrow down to just 5 percent.
+By the age of 40, the chances of conception for a woman narrow down to just 5 per cent.

-Age not only affects the chances of conceiving, but also increases the risk of a pregnancy loss.
+Age not only affects the chances of conceiving but also increases the risk of pregnancy loss.

 Impact of Age on Male Fertility

-As the chances of conception are decreased with aging in males, it also increases the number of menstrual cycles required to conceive, the risk of miscarriage and possibilities of the child developing mental health disorders.
+As the chances of conception are decreased with ageing in males, it also increases the number of menstrual cycles required to conceive, the risk of miscarriage and the possibility of the child developing mental health disorders.
 It has also been found that increasing male age correlates with increasing DNA fragmentation.

 Also, the risk of miscarriage and fetal death increases with higher paternal age.
 Therefore, from a purely biological perspective, it’s best to try to start a family before you’re 35 years old.

 To know more about factors which can impact your chances of conceiving and for expert advice on fertility, come to Apollo Fertility Hospitals.
-Also visit us at www.apollofertility.com
+Also, visit us at Apollo Fertility Hospitals